Product Description

 Frequently Asked Questions

-Q: What is the CT W205012710 and which equipment does it fit?
+Q: What is the CT W205012710 load wheel and what equipment does it fit?

-Q: What material is used in the CT W205012710 load wheel?
+Q: What material is used in this load wheel?

 A: This wheel features Durarun 95A polyurethane tread bonded to a steel core.
 The 95A durometer rating provides high abrasion resistance and durability for heavy-duty warehouse and manufacturing environments.

-Q: What are the cross-reference part numbers for CT W205012710?
+Q: What are the cross-reference part numbers for the CT W205012710?

 A: Cross-reference numbers include CTW205012710 and W205012710.
-All variations refer to the same OEM Caterpillar specification.
-Order using the exact SKU CT W205012710 to ensure correct fitment.
+All variations refer to the same direct replacement specification.
+Order using the exact part number CT W205012710 to ensure correct fitment.

 Q: How long does this load wheel typically last in service?